jacobchase/The-Power-Rangers/README.md

 Andrew Goforth<br>
 Souleymane Diallo<br>

-The deployment of TigerNote can be found below:<br>
+The deployment of TigerNote can be found here:<br>
 https://jacobchase.github.io/TigerNote/